modflowpy/flopy/DEVELOPER.md

 Pull requests with new autotests will not be accepted if tests do not follow the example provided above.
 Make sure your pull request also conforms to the [contribution guidelines](CONTRIBUTING.md) before submitting.

-## Running example notebooks
+## Running examples

+A number of scripts and notebooks to demonstrate `flopy` usage are located in `examples/`.

+### Scripts

+Example scripts are in `examples/scripts` and `examples/Tutorials`.

+Some of the scripts use [optional dependencies](docs/flopy_method_dependencies.md).
+To install all optional dependencies at once, use

+    pip install ".[optional]"

+### Notebooks

+Example notebooks are located in `examples/Notebooks`.

 To run the example notebooks you will need `jupyter` installed.
 Some of the notebooks use [optional dependencies](docs/flopy_method_dependencies.md) as well.

-To install all optional packages at once, use
+To install jupyter and all optional dependencies at once, use

-    pip install ".[optional]"
+    pip install jupyter ".[optional]"

+To start a local Jupyter notebook server, run

+    jupyter notebook